Travel Back In Time Along the Canals of Washington County

 The building is a lovingly preserved piece of Fort Edward history.
 It had once lived in Fort Ann, but its presence stood in the way of canal expansion.
 Instead of demolishing it entirely, the building was taken apart & reconstructed in Fort Edward on a former canal wharf.
 There, it was largely used as storage shed holding lumber, buoys, and canal boats in need of repair for the local wood-shop until the late 1970’s, when it was donated to the town.

 Want to experience some unique local festivities?
-Fort Edward celebrates its closely-entwined relationship with the canals during the town’s annual Locktoberfest event during the autumn harvest season.
+Fort Edward celebrates its closely entwined relationship with the canals during the town’s annual Locktoberfest event during the autumn harvest season.

 Swing by to see what’s going on in Fort Edward & explore the town’s charm!
 Their variety of adorable shops, delicious restaurants & interesting activities are sure to delight any traveler.